 A Servicing Allocation Policy and By-law was approved by Council in 2010 through Report (PED-PD-10-2010).
 In general, the Servicing Allocation Policy outlines the process of how water and wastewater servicing is to be distributed among developments in Haldimand County on an annual basis.
 The purpose of this process is to ensure investments in infrastructure are efficiently used (i.e. capacity is not being reserved for developments that do not move forward expeditiously), to ensure that planning approvals do not exceed capacity, and to establish a series of consistent criteria to prioritize allocation should there be limits in current capacity until such time as additional capacity is brought into service.
 Servicing allocation requests by community are presented together with recommendations for approval for specific periods of time.
-All requests that have been received have been referenced within the report.
+All requests that have been received as of December 1, 2024 have been referenced within the report.

-The available treatment capacity in Haldimand County today equates to an approximate total of 37,211 new residents across the municipality and within all serviced urban areas.
-This capacity reserve enables the County to accommodate growth and respond positively to its growth strategy.
+The available treatment capacity in Haldimand County today equates to an approximate total of 13,197 new residents across the municipality and within all serviced urban areas.
+This capacity reserve enables the County to accommodate growth and respond positively to its growth strategy for at least the next 10 years.
 Overall, Haldimand County is in a positive situation regarding servicing and plans are in place for any temporary servicing shortfalls identified.